kubewarden/docs/docs/writing-policies/rust/04-write-validation-logic.md

 You define validation code in the `src/lib.rs` file.
 In this file there is a `validate` function.

-The scaffolding has already inserted a function that can be used and adapted.
+The scaffolding has already inserted a function to use and adapt.

 ```rust
 fn validate(payload: &[u8]) -> CallResult {